ceos-seo/data_cube_ui/docs/notebook_install.md

 c.NotebookApp.port = 8080
 ```

-Save the file and then run the notebook server with the following command.
+Save the file and then run the notebook server with the following commands.
 If this fails with a permissions error (`OSError: [...]
 Permission denied [...]`),
 run the command `export XDG_RUNTIME_DIR=""`.